 With this category, we essentially jump over from electric tow cars to electric tow trucks.
 These are the EV’s you want if you want to pull some really heavy loads.
 Whether its a leisure trailer/camper or a commercial trailer these are the most capable EV’s for towing.

-Rivian was established back in 2009 but only made their electric vehicle intentions know in 2018 when they first showed off the R1T electric pickup truck.
-Set to release in the summer of 2021 the R1T is expected to provide a range over 300+ miles (150 ish miles towing) with full details on charging rate/power yet to be announced.
-Though extensive towing tests appear to have been carried out.
+Rivian was established back in 2009 but only made their electric vehicle intentions known in 2018 when they first showed off the R1T electric pickup truck.
+The R1T is now being delivered to customers with an EPA range of 314 miles (150 ish miles towing).
+I’ve included a real-world towing example in the article.

 The Tesla Cybertruck is becoming one of the most iconic/controversial EV’s.
 If the styling of the Cybertruck is put to one side, its towing capabilities are looking to be very compelling.
 With a predicted range up to 500+ miles and potentially around 250 miles towing the Cybertruck would likely become the EV towing market leader.